Azure-Samples/media-services-v3-dotnet/VideoEncoding/Encoding_MultiChannel_Audio/README.md

 ```

 After encoding, you will be able to playback the asset in the Azure Media Player and select from two track options.
 One stereo track and one 5.1 surround sound AAC track.

 ## Prerequisites

 * Required Assemblies

-- Azure.Storage.Blobs
+* Azure.Storage.Blobs
-- Microsoft.Azure.Management.Media
+* Microsoft.Azure.Management.Media
-- Microsoft.Extensions.Configuration
+* Microsoft.Extensions.Configuration
-- Microsoft.Extensions.Configuration.EnvironmentVariables
+* Microsoft.Extensions.Configuration.EnvironmentVariables
-- Microsoft.Extensions.Configuration.Json
+* Microsoft.Extensions.Configuration.Json
-- Microsoft.Identity.Client
+* Microsoft.Identity.Client

 * An Azure Media Services account.
 See the steps described in [Create a Media Services account](https://docs.microsoft.com/azure/media-services/latest/create-account-cli-quickstart).

 ## Build and run

+Update **appsettings.json** in the project folder OR create a **.env file** at the root of the solution with your account settings.
+Please choose one of these two methods.
+Then build and run the sample in Visual Studio or VS Code.

+### appsettings.json

-* Update appsettings.json with your account settings The settings for your account can be retrieved using the following Azure CLI command in the Media Services module.
+The settings for your account can be retrieved using the following Azure CLI command in the Media Services module.
 The following bash shell script creates a service principal for the account and returns the json settings.

 ```bash
     #!/bin/bash